Yonino Channel

-Yonino Channel is a unit of Starto Entertainment artists, headed by Arashi's Kazunari Ninomiya, in the form of a YouTube channel, run together with KAT-TUN's Yuichi Nakamaru, Hey!
+Yonino Channel (よにのちゃんねる) is a unit of Starto Entertainment artists, headed by Arashi's Kazunari Ninomiya, in the form of a YouTube channel, run together with KAT-TUN's Yuichi Nakamaru, Hey!
 Say!
 JUMP's Ryosuke Yamada and Timelesz's Fuma Kikuchi, that started in April 2021.

 Overview

 Channel's (anonymous) start

 On April 8, 2021, a new YouTube channel with no identified owner opened, with a video with the title " An Important Notice from an Entertainment Agency", containing images of Earth from a satellite point of view, to images of Tokyo, to a silhouette of who would be later identified as Ninomiya, with a message of the opening of a new official channel and the dropping of the official first video on the 25th.
 A second video appeared about one week later, revealing a bit more of what was coming, with 3 new silhouettes more this time.
 Days later, a third video was released, with the logo "Yuichi's Film" opening the drone-like fly-by shots that led to a collage of silhouettes of the 4 people who would appear.